Here in this article we are sharing some tips on how to write a good testimonial in order to improve your website performance and sales.

 In today’s post we will dissect those examples and see what makes them great.

-- Make it real: A good testimonial always states the benefits and unique features that sets your services or goods apart.
+A good testimonial always states the benefits and unique features that set your services or goods apart.
 It helps if the text contains specific reference of use of service.
-Fro example, ask the client to write about when they used your service, how good it was and why they would want to use it again.
+For example, ask the client to write about when they used your service, how good it was and why they would want to use it again.

-- Inspire trust: With a good testimonial you can inspire trust for the users who may have considered using your services but have not yet signed up for them.
+With a good testimonial, you can inspire trust for the users who may have considered using your services but have not yet signed up for them.
 You can do so by highlighting the unique selling proposition of your services.

-Now that we have shared a few best practices, here is a list of things to avoid when asking your clients to provide you with a recommendation:
+Now that we have shared a few best practices on how to make a good testimonial great, here is a list of things to avoid when asking your clients to provide you with a recommendation or testimonial.